 Though Wilcox had lost the use of his legs due to typhoid fever, it did not stop the ambitious real estate investor.
 Before long, he drew up a grid map for a town, which he filed with the county recorder’s office on February 1, 1887.
 Soon, Prospect Avenue, which would later be called Hollywood Boulevard, was lined with large Queen Anne, Victorian, and Mission Revival houses.
-Mrs. Wilcox worked with other residents to raise funds that were used to build churches, schools and a library.
+Mrs. Wilcox worked with other residents to raise funds to build churches, schools, and a library.

-Hollywood quickly became a prosperous community, sporting a post office, a newspaper, a hotel and two markets by the turn of the century.
-Lying seven miles east of Hollywood, through the citrus groves, was the already well established city of Los Angeles.
-A single-track streetcar connected the two cities, but service was infrequent and the trip took two hours.
-An old citrus fruit packing house was soon converted into a livery stable, improving transportation for the inhabitants of Hollywood.
+Hollywood quickly became a prosperous community, sporting a post office, a newspaper, a hotel, and two markets by the turn of the century.
+Lying seven miles east of Hollywood, through the citrus groves, was the already well-established city of Los Angeles.
+A single-track streetcar connected the two cities, but service was infrequent, and the trip took two hours.
+An old citrus fruit-packing house was soon converted into a livery stable, improving transportation for the inhabitants of Hollywood.

 The Selig Film Manufacturing Company was the first major film company to come to the Los Angeles area, shooting its first film entirely on location, entitled The Heart of A Race Tout in 1908.
-The Next year the film company built the first permanent film studio.
+The Next year the film company built its first permanent film studio.

 A second movie studio — Nestor Studios, was founded in 1911 by Al Christie for David Horsley in an old building on the southeast corner of Sunset Boulevard and Gower Street.
-In the same year, another fifteen independent film producers would also settle in Hollywood, replacing the lemon groves with movie sets, buildings, businesses and homes.
-1912 saw saw the opening of the Idyle Hour Theatre.
+In the same year, another fifteen independent film producers would also settle in Hollywood, replacing the lemon groves with movie sets, buildings, businesses, and homes.
+1912 saw the opening of the Idyle Hour Theatre.

 At about the same time, motion picture production companies from New York and New Jersey started moving to sunny California because of the good weather.